presentator/presentator/packages/starter/README.md

     > By default a generic `.htaccess` file will be created for you after initialization.
 If you are using nginx, you could check the following [sample configuration](https://github.com/presentator/presentator/issues/120#issuecomment-539844456).

-3. Create a new database (with `utf8mb4_unicode_ci` or `utf8_unicode_ci` collation) and edit the necessary Presentator API environment config files located in the `/path/to/starter/config/`.
+3. Create a new database (with `utf8mb4_unicode_ci` collation).

-    > Usually only `base-local.php` and `params-local.php` config files need to change.
+4. Adjust the **db**, **mailer** and other components configuration in `config/base-local.php` accordingly.

+    > Check [base.php](https://github.com/presentator/presentator-api/blob/master/config/base.php) for all available options.

+5. Adjust your environment specific parameters (public urls, support email, etc.) in `config/params-local.php` accordingly.

-    > Check the corresponding [non `-local` config files](https://github.com/presentator/presentator-api/blob/master/config) for all available options.
+    > Check [params.php](https://github.com/presentator/presentator-api/blob/master/config/params.php) for all available options.

-4. Overwrite the default Presentator SPA configurations by editing the `extra.starter.spaConfig` key of `/path/to/starter/composer.json`.
+6. (optional) If needed, you could also adjust the frontend (aka.
+SPA) settings by editing the `extra.starter.spaConfig` key in your `composer.json` file.

-    > All available Presentator SPA configurations could be found in the [base SPA `.env` file](https://github.com/presentator/presentator-spa/blob/master/.env).
+    > Check [.env](https://github.com/presentator/presentator-spa/blob/master/.env) for all available options.

-5. Run `composer install` while in the project root directory.
+7. Run again `composer install` to make sure that the application is inited correctly.

 6. (optional) Setup a cron task to process unread screen comments: